 So, to summarize:

-Pay cash for depreciating assets (cars, tvs, vacations)
+1. Pay cash for depreciating assets (cars, TVs, vacations)

-Borrow for appreciating assets (rental properties, businesses, stock and bond investments)
+2. Borrow for appreciating assets (rental properties, businesses, investments)

 Most Canadians get this wrong!

-Because they are dealing with their mortgage all wrong and this sets them up for all sorts of difficulties all other financial areas of their life!
+Because they are dealing with their mortgage all wrong and this sets them up for all sorts of difficulties in other financial areas of their life!